A note from Liberty

 Among the many muses that move my work, music is among the most potent.
 Music is the most definite way for her to connect with spirit and emotion, to express true feelings and to integrate the process of growth.
 I draw my inspiration from the birds, flower, natural phenomena, and human will for freedom and justice.
-She is currently committed to two groups, self-led Liberty Awakening and a duo, Medicine Web, with her partner, Dakota Gonzalez.
+I am currently committed to two groups, self-led Liberty Awakening and a duo, Medicine Web, with my partner, Dakota Gonzalez.

 The practice of creating and sharing art is at the heart of my work.
 The majority of my portfolio consists of custom works for grassroots organizations as well as many series of art and craft for personal growth and expression as well as to deepen relationships with nature.
 I enjoy working with pressed leaves and flowers as well as a variety of other mediums including pen and ink, watercolor, photography and mixed media.